willemverbuyst/sb-client/README.md

 ## Prerequisites

 1. Run the sb-server locally
-2. Set your NODE_ENV variable to production
+2. Set your NODE_ENV variable for the server to production